 A VPN can help prevent connection throttling by hiding your online activities with encryption.
 That same encryption prevents your ISP and government from tracking your online travels and connecting those activities back to you.

-Download Your VPN Before Entering Saudi Arabia
+CAUTION: Download Your VPN Before Entering Saudi Arabia

 The Saudi Arabian government routinely blocks the websites of censorship circumvention tool providers, such as the Tor browser and many major VPN providers.